Potential postgraduate projects

 (3) U-Pb province and basin analysis of detrital zircons recovered from the Adamantina Formation, Bauru Basin, Brazil

-You are also welcome to propose your own igneous research project, preferably supported by, e.g., a mining or exploration company, or use my co-supervision on a project that links to igneous processes.
+You are also welcome to propose your own igneous research project, preferably supported by, e.g., a mining/exploration company or government survey, or use my co-supervision on a project that links to igneous processes.

 Gary Stevens has a diverse range of honours projects available to students interested in igneous and/or metamorphic petrology.
 Almost any type of project is possible including field- and/or petrography-based, experimental, modelling, analytical etc. In all cases a bursary to cover tuition costs and contribute to living costs is included in the project.
 Such projects will be awarded to students who are interested in continuing with an expanded version of the project as an MSc study and who have achieved good marks in the parts of the BSc course that are relevant to the study.
 If you are interested please contact Gary firstname.lastname@example.org to discuss possible projects.